The Legend of Zelda: Four Swords (2002) – 4NERDS Master Game Page V2

 Why Historically Important

 Four Swords matters because it is the first Zelda game to put multiplayer at the center rather than at the edge.
 That alone makes it a landmark.
 Instead of merely adding a side mode, Nintendo built a distinct version of Zelda logic around multiple players sharing space, pressure, and rewards.
-It proved that the series’ puzzle language and top-down combat could be reinterpreted for cooperative play without completely losing their identity.

 It also established a full sub-branch within Zelda history.
 On Nintendo’s official chronology, Four Swords sits in the Force Era after The Minish Cap, making it an important hinge in the Vaati / Four Sword side of the mythos.
 Without it, the later existence of Four Swords Adventures feels much less grounded.
-With it, that branch has a true origin point.

 Beyond story placement, it is historically important as a snapshot of early-2000s Nintendo experimentation.
 Linked handheld multiplayer was awkward, expensive, and magical all at once.
 Four Swords embodies that spirit: a game willing to demand specific hardware because it believed the resulting play style would be worth it.
-That kind of design ambition makes it memorable even now.

 VERSIONS & LEGACY